1,000+ Opportunities

 Get the latest William Penn Foundation news, updates, and more in your inbox.
 Two Logan Square, Suite 1100 Communications Guidelines for Grantees and Press Website Accessibility Statement

-Based on current listing details, eligibility includes: Nonprofit organizations with projects in the Delaware River Basin region Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations with projects in the Delaware River Basin region.
+Confirm the full requirements in the official notice before applying.